SERVER API

 REST API Authentication

-All queries done to the API Rest interface must be signed in order to access the user resources.
-So, all request must include an Authorization
+All queries made to the API Rest interface must be signed in order to access the user resources.
+So, all requests must include an Authorization

 header that includes the access token to the account: